shpatrickguo/kaggleplayground/Season 5 Episode 11/README.md

 ## Executive Summary

-This project presents a loan payback prediction system built for a binary classification task from Kaggle's Playground Series S5E11 competition.
-The dataset was synthetically generated using Python libraries such as Faker, NumPy, and Pandas, based on the [Loan Prediction Dataset 2025](https://www.kaggle.com/datasets/nabihazahid/loan-prediction-dataset-2025) by nabiha zahid, created solely for educational and research use.
-The goal is to predict whether a borrower will successfully repay their loan (1) or default (0).
-To tackle this challenge, the approach employs a LightGBM classifier with automated hyperparameter tuning using FLAML (Fast Lightweight AutoML), achieving strong performance through careful feature engineering and data preprocessing.
+This project presents a loan payback prediction system built for a binary classification task.To tackle this challenge, the approach employs a LightGBM classifier.

 ## Data